 Special Interest Group Financial Support:

-Direct financial support is not provided for the individual Special Interest Group's expenses by ABCT; most Groups finance their activities by collecting small ($3.00 -- $10.00) contributions or dues from their own membership.
+Direct financial support is not provided for the individual Special Interest Group's expenses by ABCT; most groups finance their activities by collecting small ($3.00 - $10.00) contributions or dues from their own membership.
 Dues must be adequate to meet all expenses of the SIG, because ABCT will not be responsible for such expenses.

-Special Interest Group Activities
+Special Interest Group Activities:

+Meetings held during the ABCT Annual Convention often have two components: a business meeting (where officers are elected, group goals are set for the coming year, and group accomplishments over the past year are reviewed) and a substantive component (where new research or service programs are described, an invited speaker presents an address, or a conversation hour is held).
 Special Interest Group meeting contents are determined internally by the membership of the individual Special Interest Groups, as are Special Interest Group contributions to the Special Interest Group Exposition Cocktail Party, held in conjunction with the ABCT Welcoming Cocktail Party.
-There has also been diversity across Groups' contributions to the latter event: some Groups have prepared displays publicizing the year's activities of their Group, while others have arranged for the presentation of internally solicited and selected research papers.
-Special Interest Group meeting content descriptions are publicized in the Special Interest Group section of the Convention Program and, when possible, in the Convention issue of the Behavior Therapist; Special Interest Group Exposition contributions are publicized through the Program Addendum that is distributed on-site.
+There has also been diversity across groups' contributions to the latter event: some groups have prepared displays publicizing the year's activities of their group, while others have arranged for the presentation of internally solicited and selected research papers.
+Special Interest Group meeting content descriptions are publicized in the Special Interest Group section of the Convention Program.
+Special Interest Group Exposition contributions are publicized through the program addendum that is distributed on-site.

 Many Special Interest Groups participate in other aspects of the Annual Convention as well, with symposia, papers, and workshops provided by subsets of their members.
 These additional activities are not arranged autonomously.
 They grow out of the collaboration fostered by the communication that the Special Interest Group has arranged; they are submitted to, and reviewed by, the Program Committee, using the same selection/rejection criteria that are used in the case of submissions received from any individual or group of individuals affiliated with the Association.
 Activities that are submitted and selected in this manner are peer-reviewed Convention components and as such are included as regular entries in the body of the Convention Program.

-- announcements concerning the Group's Convention meeting, including convention activities germane to the SIG;
+- Announcements concerning the group's Convention meeting, including convention activities germane to the SIG;

-- current research of special interest to the Group's membership;
+- Current research of special interest to the group's membership;

-- relevant news items;
+- Relevant news items;

-- announcements of employment and training opportunities;
+- Announcements of employment and training opportunities;

 - Group business announcements or calls for information;

-- membership surveys;
+- Membership surveys; and

-- announcements of meetings of related professional organizations.
+- Announcements of meetings of related professional organizations.

-- circulating and updating Group member directories;
+- Circulating and updating group member directories;

-- systematically recruiting new members through personal invitations, announcements in other organizations' newsletters, and letters sent to potentially interested groups or organizations;
+- Systematically recruiting new members through personal invitations, announcements in other organizations' newsletters, and letters sent to potentially interested groups or organizations;

-- serving as an information clearinghouse on the Group's topic of interest;
+- Serving as an information clearinghouse on the group's topic of interest;

-- sponsoring symposia organized for and accepted by other professional organizations' Program Committees;
+- Sponsoring symposia organized for and accepted by other professional organizations' Program Committees;

-- maintaining regular communication with other professional organizations of special relevance to a Group's topical area, including holding meetings at their conventions;
+- Maintaining regular communication with other professional organizations of special relevance to a group's topical area, including holding meetings at their conventions;

-- networking with non-ABCT members who are leaders in fields related to the Group's topical area;
+- Networking with non-ABCT members who are leaders in fields related to the group's topical area;

-- submitting extended articles for review to the Behavior Therapist; articles that provide detailed descriptions of Group activities or activity products (NOTE: descriptions of up to 200 words are published without review);
+- Submitting extended articles for review to the Behavior Therapist; articles that provide detailed descriptions of group activities or activity products (NOTE: descriptions of up to 200 words are published without review);

-- compiling an annotated bibliography of references related to the Group's area of focal concern;
+- Compiling an annotated bibliography of references related to the group's area of focal concern;

-- compiling a directory of settings with programs relevant to the Group's special concern;
+- Compiling a directory of settings with programs relevant to the group's special concern;

-- preparing a cooperatively written or edited paper or text;
+- Preparing a cooperatively written or edited paper or text;

-- sponsoring an Internet listserve.
+- Sponsoring an Internet list-serve;

-Special Interest Group Guidelines
+Special Interest Group Membership Criteria:

 Special Interest Groups, like ABCT, are not certifying bodies.
-Membership in an ABCT Special Interest Group rests on, and reflects, only having an interest in the Group's identified topical concern.
+Membership in an ABCT Special Interest Group rests on, and reflects, only having an interest in the group's identified topical concern.
 Groups may not establish exclusionary criteria for membership, except that Special Interest Group members must also be members of ABCT.